 What this Momma did not like about Young Explorer Series Exploring Creation with Human Anatomy and Physiology:

 1) I thought that the MP3 audio would be great, until I found that it would only play in our computer.
 The MP3 does state that “you must play it in an MP3-compatible CD player or on a computer”.
 I was thinking that it would have been great to take it on car trips or for our student to be able to listen to it in his room on a CD player.
-Next time I would opt out of the MP3’s and order the audio CD’s (9 CD’s for $39.00).

-2) I did not care for some of the printing fonts used in the Anatomy Notebooking Journal, I thought that they were very hard for me to read, especially for younger children that are not yet seasoned readers.
+2) I did not care for some of the printing fonts used in the Anatomy Notebooking Journal, I thought that they were very hard for me to read.
+And might be especially hard for younger children that are not yet seasoned readers.
 The fonts used on many of the pages are bubbly or squiggly shaded fonts that are really hard on the eyes, otherwise the rest of the type is fine throughout the journal.
 I get that the digestive system is squiggly because it's the intestines, but for a struggling reader, this might be hard to read.
 They are very cute and fun though.

 Things that this homeschooling Momma liked about Apologia Exploring Creation with Human Anatomy and Physiology: